 2. Get support from a loved one or professional after being cheated on

 Infidelity is a particularly lonely and isolating experience.
 While we can all benefit from inner work when we lose our sense of self (and we'll get to that in a second), you need other people to lean on as well.
 As much as you may not want to share what you're going through, opening up to a trusted friend or family member can help you heal after being cheated on.

 "Dealing with an infidelity alone is extremely difficult and can lead to more pain in the future," says Thompson.
 If you have the funds, consider reaching out to a mental-health professional.
-Even in quarantine, virtual therapy sessions and text therapy allow us to get support without leaving home.

 3. Ask yourself if the relationship is worth fighting for

 "If there were some good things about this relationship before the infidelity, it may be worth hanging in there," says Thompson, and relationship therapist Esther Perel agrees. "[When asked why they cheat], what people tell you all the time is not that ‘I wanted to find another person’, it’s that ‘I wanted to find another self,'" she says.
-In these cases, Perel believes the relationship can be salvaged with patience, communication, and understanding.
+In these cases, Perel believes a relationship can be salvaged with patience, communication, and understanding.

 On the flip side, infidelity may be the catalyst that helps you see you and your partner aren't right for each other.
 Again, a therapist can help you navigate this process for yourself.

 4. Communicate with your partner, especially if you need facts to move on